ajs17/memills/content/people/mills-edward-hallock-1819/images/mills-emily-cvcc-baptism.md

   Rev. Annis F. Eastman of Park Ch.
 Elmira N.Y. (a former Pastor) received them into the Ch.
 Baptism by sprinkling, except Miss Johnston who had been immersed a short time previous.

   The sermon was from the text "Strive to enter in at the straight-gate" Luke 13-24.
 Communion service at the close.
-Three Deacons present, Cantine Lounsbery, Harvey Smiley + [unclear]
+Three Deacons present, Cantine Lounsbery, Harvey Smiley + O. Munson